Native OTP support for authentication

 - To test, click Done on the QR screen, then click the green check mark on the right.

-- Select your device from the drop-down menu and enter the code from Google Authenticator (must be blue, not red) and click Go.
+- Select your device from the list and enter the code from Google Authenticator (must be blue, not red) and click Go.

 - Make sure to log out using the list at the top right corner of the page.

 Log in to Citrix ADC using the OTP